samstyles84/be-nc-news/error-handling.md

 ### GET `/api/topics`

-- SS: What if no topics are returned?
+`- SS: What if no topics are returned?
 204 - No content?
-[But, since our db is always seeded, this would be a problem with our server - review under 500 errors]
+[But, since our db is always seeded, this would be a problem with our server]`

 ### GET `/api/users/:username`